Margaret Scriven: Career

 In May 1934, Scriven was back at the French Championships, this time as part of the official British team.
 On 3 June 1934, Scriven retained her French title, beating Helen Jacobs of America, 7–5, 4–6, 6–1.
 The final started at the late time of 6.30pm and, after two sets had been played, both players appealed against the light.
 The appeal was turned down, however, and the match continued in twilight.
 After 3 more games, with Scriven leading 2–1, Jacobs appealed again against the light but was turned down.
 Scriven went on to win all the remaining games.

-At the French Championships in 1935, Scriven was unable to win the singles for the third time, being beaten in the semi-finals.
-However, she did win the doubles, partnered by Katherine Stammers.
+At the French Championships in 1935, Scriven was unable to win the singles title for the third time, losing in the semifinals to Mathieu.
+She did win the doubles with Katherine Stammers.

-Scriven-Vivian was the last British woman to win the same Grand Slam singles tournament for two consecutive years.
+Scriven was the last British woman to win the same Grand Slam singles tournament for two consecutive years.
 In addition, she was the first left-handed woman to win a Grand Slam singles title and was the only unseeded woman ever to win the French Championships or French Open until the 2017 singles title was won by Jeļena Ostapenko.

-She played for the British Wightman Cup team in 1933, 1934 and 1938.
+She played for the British Wightman Cup team in 1933, 1934, and 1938.

-According to A. Wallis Myers of The Daily Telegraph and the Daily Mail, Scriven-Vivian was ranked in the world top ten from 1933 through 1935, reaching a career high of World No. 5 in those rankings in 1933 and 1934.
+According to A. Wallis Myers of The Daily Telegraph and the Daily Mail, Scriven-Vivian was ranked in the world top 10 from 1933 through 1935, reaching a career high of World No. 5 in 1933 and 1934.